This guide, on how to start Airbnb business is based on my personal experiences over the last five years.

 Here is the my advice on the Airbnb cleaning checklist you can follow.

-How to start an Airbnb: SETUP PAYMENT PROCESS
+11. SETUP PAYMENT PROCESS

 Streamlining the process of receiving and sending payment right from the beginning will make accounting 100 times more manageable for you.